ITNaveen/Terraform-NT/base/command-basics.md

 terraform fmt - to format config files in canonical format

-terraform validate - to validate config file, it there is an issue then terraform shows line and the file that is causing issue.
+terraform validate - to validate config file, if there is an issue then terraform shows line and the file that is causing issue.

-terraform show - it show current state of infra as seen by terraform.
+terraform show - it show current state of infra as seen by terraform, so resources and all their attributes. terraform show list (to list resources)

-terraform providers - to see all the used providers. we can copy these providers to another dir using mirror command - terraform providers mirror  /root/terraform/new-project-dir
+terraform providers - to see all the used providers. we can copy these providers to another dir using mirror command - terraform providers mirror  /root/terraform/new-project-dir, Maintains the correct Terraform registry structure (unlike cp).

 terrform output - to print all the output from config file to pick specific output and not all - terraform output pet-name (it will show only pet-name output)